|

 Lowered rear of front fenders - aethestics

-Ground down 3 layers of fiberglass because epoxy failed to set up
+Ground down 3 layers of fiberglass because epoxy failed to set up - mechanical

 Front transmission cover redesigned - aethetics